schr0841/cnn_project/README.md

 We asked Claude AI if it could come up with an implementation of simple boosted ensemble models and it was able to do that, but the code it provided assumed we have a clear split among the features $X$ and target $y$, whereas here we do not.
 We have included it as an extra supplementary notebook titled "gemini_boosted_ensemble.ipynb" to look at for further development.

-# Ensembling versus Chaining Models
+# Ensembling and Chaining Models

 We defined, compiled, and trained the ResNet50-based (first_model) and the CNN base model (second_model) individually before ensembling and chaining the two models.
-We wanted to see if a noticeable improvement in accuracy was possible by combining first_model and second_model, and if the manner in which we combined the models (ensembling versus chaining) would generate a noticeable accuracy difference between the two methods.
+We wanted to see if a noticeable improvement in accuracy was possible by combining first_model and second_model over each of the submodels, and whether the method used to combine models (ensembling versus chaining) made much of a difference.

 We trained first_model and second_model on the CT chest scan images in the training_set (613 images) and validation_set (315 images) directories.
 We maintained for evaluation puposes 72 unseen images in the testing_set directory.
 All images pertained to one of four classes, with one class comprised of cancer-free images and the other three classes indicating three different types of cancer.